-EU lawmakers visit Kashmir as stone pelting protests resume
+Five killed as EU delegation visits disputed Kashmir

 Indian security officials turned back several opposition politicians from Srinagar airport over the last several weeks, saying the situation was not stable enough for such visits.

-New Delhi says its revocation of Kashmir’s special status is essential to integrating India’s only Muslim-majority territory into the rest of the country and spur development there.
+New Delhi says its revocation of Kashmir’s special status is essential to integrating India’s only Muslim-majority territory into the rest of India and spur development there.

 The EU delegation - some of them from far-right parties - was driven in a cavalcade of black SUVs, accompanied by armed troops and security jeeps, to a military cantonment in Srinagar.
 This was to be followed by meetings with civil society members and businessmen, two government officials told Reuters.